Phantogram (band): History

 The band opened for Alt-J at Madison Square Garden on March 30, 2015.
 They contributed the song "K.Y.S.A" to the Grand Theft Auto V soundtrack in 2015; the track appeared in "The Lab" radio station, and was also included on the digital and physical versions of the Welcome to Los Santos album.
-The same year, Phantogram collaborated with Big Boi again, resulting in the seven-song EP Big Grams, released on September 25, 2015 by Epic Records.
+The same year, Phantogram collaborated with Big Boi again, resulting in the seven-song EP Big Grams, released on September 25, 2015, by Epic Records.
 The EP featured production work from Big Boi, Phantogram, 9th Wonder and Skrillex.
 Barthel also guest-appeared on the Miley Cyrus song "Slab of Butter (Scorpion)" from her album Miley Cyrus & Her Dead Petz.
 They toured the West Coast with Muse in December, and again during the European leg of the Drones World Tour the following April.

-Both members suffered when Barthel's sister, Becky, took her own life in January of 2016.
+Both members suffered when Barthel's sister, Becky, took her own life in January 2016.
 The loss greatly impacted the duo, and influenced their third album, Three.
 The record was released October 7, 2016 by Republic, and debuted at No. 5 on the Billboard Top Album Sales chart and No. 9 on the Billboard 200.
 It included the singles "You Don't Get Me High Anymore", "Run Run Blood", "Cruel World" and "Same Old Blues".
 Phantogram performed at the summer 2017 WayHome Music & Arts Festival in Oro-Medonte, Ontario.
 A single, "Someday", was released on May 18, 2018, backed by a cover of Sparklehorse's "Saturday"; all proceeds from the single were earmarked for donation to the American Foundation for Suicide Prevention in memory of Barthel's sister.

 Sarah Barthel playing the bass guitar during a live performance in 2019.

 Ceremony, the band's fourth studio album, was released on March 6, 2020.
 The following October, they contributed a cover of Joe Cocker's song "You Are So Beautiful" to the compilation Good Music to Avert the Collapse of American Democracy, Volume 2, which was available for purchase for only 24 hours and whose proceeds went toward Voting Rights Lab, an organization dedicated to the protection of Americans' voting rights.
 Later in the same month, they released the single "Me & Me", accompanying the Netflix film A Babysitter's Guide to Monster Hunting.
 Tom Morello featured the band on his song "Driving to Texas", from the 2021 album The Atlas Underground Fire.